 – I am going to calculate it for you!
 He shouted out very happy and rapidly he prepared a piece of paper and a pen.

-– It is a girl! « I have done this over 370 times », he explained, writing the number in a sheet of paper to convince me of his experience in the subject, and I have never been wrong, he said.
+– It is a girl! « I have done this over 370 times », he explained, writing the number on a sheet of paper to convince me of his experience in the subject, and I have never been wrong, he said.

-All right, the method of Omar is as trustful to me as the ultrasound we did in La Palma, therefore we still have the same dilemma.
+All right, the method of Omar is as trustworthy to me as the ultrasound we did in La Palma, therefore we still have the same dilemma.
 At this moment we have half and half.

 « Cira Garcia »

 -At the Reception: A not natural blond guy, very hard hair full of gel.
 Unfortunately, he is probably one of those people who change the phone when you call, because he doesn’t know anything at all.
 I have to wait for a nurse that will take me to a consult (25 CUC to pay) and she will tell me what to do next.
 All right, we are waiting.
-Suddenly, it came out one of those smiling nurses and I explained to her what was happening so she seems to understand perfectly the situation agreeing whit the head.
+Suddenly, came out one of those smiling nurses and I explained to her what was happening so she seems to understand perfectly the situation agreeing on whit the head.
 She looks to be the first person to know the kind of ultrasound I want to do.
 So, very calm she informs that for sure, everything is correct; you have to do that thing, but… not in Cira Garcia.
 Could none have told me that before after all the phone calls?
 The nurse invited me to enter a room to confirm it with a doctor that seemed very efficient, so he confirmed that actually they don’t practice that specific exam but, in 21 streets, at Gomez Coro Hospital, there is a maternity room for foreigners and that’s the place I should visit.
 Well, the enthusiasm went down again.
 I just confirmed my theory that whatever you wish to do in Cuba, including the discovering of nothing at all, you have to do it personally.

-Then we go to the other Hospital, an international branch office for tourist.
+Then we go to the other Hospital, an international branch office for tourists.
 The best maternity hospital of Havana where all pregnant women desire to go, I am starting to see the light at the end of the tunnel again.

 It’s been organized a visit to Gomez Coro.
 Next morning I will be waiting for a nurse who will take care of me for a few hours and during that time they will practice me a consult and the echography.

-We arrived early in the morning and first, a lot of paper work and then we go to the next building where they do the exam.
+We arrived early in the morning and first, a lot of paperwork and then we go to the next building where they do the exam.
 I feel fear, anxiety, curiosity, but also anger for all Cuban misunderstandings and I hope this time everything will be done properly.

 -Do you want to know the gender?
 The sculptural face of the ultrasound finally asked.

 -Yes!
-I answered very impatient.
+I answered very impatiently.